JasonAgyemang/JasonAgyemang/README.md

 ---

 ## 🧠 Welcome!
-I'm Jason Agyemang — a passionate Data Analyst adept at Python, SQL, Excel, Power BI, and Tableau.
-I turn complex data into actionable insights across healthcare, sports, and environmental research.
+I'm Jason Agyemang — Proven Data Analyst with a track record of delivering insightful analysis and presentations at Posterity Health adept in Microsoft Excel, SQL, Python, Tableau,and Power BI.
+Skilled in blending technical prowess with exceptional interpersonal skills to drive positive outcomes.Enthusiastic about collaborating closely with business teams, I aim to help them understand insights, solve problems, and enhance their value through a blend of technical expertise and communication skills.
+.

 ---